On the Collapse of Generative Paths: A Criterion and Correction for Diffusion Steering: Method

-We provide a proof in Appendix~\ref{thm:integrability_preservation_condition_for_compactly_supported}.
-This theorem provides a tractable checklist: to certify path existence, one only needs to verify endpoint integrability and the positivity of the coefficients $C_k(t)$, which in practice can be checked on the discrete timesteps used by the sampler.
+We provide a proof in Theorem~\ref{thm:integrability_preservation_condition_for_compactly_supported}.
+This theorem provides a tractable checklist: to certify path existence, one only needs to verify endpoint integrability and the positivity of the coefficients $C_k(t)$, which in practice can be checked on the discrete timesteps used by the sampler $\{0, t_1,...,t_\text{end}\}$.
+As for the boundary case $C(t)=0$, Example~\ref{example:boundary_case} gives a 1D example showing that $C(t)=0$ can yield either path existence or collapse.
+Hence, $C(t)>0$ and $C(t)<0$ represent the sharpest possible universal conditions.

 Figure~\ref{fig:common_noise_schedules} illustrates the effect of this test on standard noise schedules.
-Panel~(b) plots $C(t)$ for several heterogeneous compositions $h_t = q_t^{(1)} q_t^{(2)} / q_t^{(3)}$ built from linear, cosine, DDPM-style, and related schedules, revealing that many realistic combinations enter a region with $C(t) < 0$.
+Panel~(a) plots $C(t)$ for several heterogeneous compositions $h_t = q_t^{(1)} q_t^{(2)} / q_t^{(3)}$ built from linear, cosine, DDPM, and related schedules, revealing that many combinations enter a region with $C(t) < 0$.
 This shows that widely used heuristic schedules can induce Marginal Path Collapse even when each individual expert is well behaved.

-Panel~(c) shows that applying ACE with a bump function restores $C(t) > 0$ throughout the trajectory, converting these invalid heuristic paths into valid probability paths.
+\begin{proposition}[Concentration Control (Informal)] Under the Gaussian-prior-to-compactly-supported-target assumptions of Theorem~\ref{thm:main_compactly_supported}, the intermediate density $p^*_t$ satisfies sub-Gaussian tail bounds controlled by the PEC $C(t)$.
+Specifically, the $(1-\varepsilon)$-quantile radius $R_t(\varepsilon)$ scales approximately as: